Computer Security Bootcamp

 - Business data-defense

-Kept intentionally short out of respect for the time commitment needed, this workshop answers the question: how can I best improve my employees' handling of sensitive data in the least amount of time, with the least cost and effort.
+Kept intentionally short out of respect for the time commitment needed, these workshops answer the question: how can I best improve my employees' handling of sensitive data in the least amount of time, with the least cost and effort?

 Additionally, communication is the key to business success.
 If your workforce struggles to express their experience or your leaders are failing to listen, Jeremy can help.